Missing Student Notification Policy

 in the records of the University within 24 hours of the determination

 Department within 24 hours after determining that student is missing so

-Vice Chancellor of Student Affairs and the Director of Residential
+Vice Chancellor for Student Affairs and the Director of Residential

-Living will be notified by staff and the vice Chancellor of student
+Living will be notified by staff and the vice Chancellor for student

 affairs shall initiate whatever action he or she deems appropriate under